truecharts/website/src/content/docs/platforms/SCALE/migrations/cobia-dragonfish.md

 `sudo curl -s https://truecharts.org/openebsmv.sh | bash`

-### Migrating to new storage
+### Migrating to New Storage

 Sadly enough, we require re-installation of all Apps to be migrated to the new storage solution.

-However, thanks to the great collaboration with HeavyBullets, you can use his TT-Migration tool, to automate most of the installation process: https://github.com/Heavybullets8/TT-Migration
+However, thanks to great collaboration with HeavyBullets, you can use his TT-Migration tool to automate most of the installation process: https://github.com/Heavybullets8/TT-Migration